 - There are few highways in Ireland.

 #44 Despite these peculiarities, driving through Ireland is very pleasant, as it was expected to be.
-Some of the best things to do in Ireland is driving a few of the famous roads we referred above (Ring of Kerry, Dingle peninsula and some of the passes & gaps).
+Some of the best things to do in Ireland is driving the famous roads we referred to above (Ring of Kerry, Dingle Peninsula, and some of the passes & gaps).

-Apart from Dublin and Cork, there’s very few traffic in Ireland, which is great for us travelers.
-If you are taking the car to Dublin & Cork, expect major traffic and huge problems to park.
-You won’t find free parking and it will be extremely expensive.
+Apart from Dublin and Cork, there’s very little traffic in Ireland, which is great for travelers.
+If you are taking the car to Dublin & Cork, expect major traffic and huge problems with parking.
+You won’t find free parking, and it will be costly.
 You may need to pay as much as 30 euros for a day of parking in Dublin.

-#45 We barely ever used any public transports in Ireland, so we can’t really personally vouch for them.
+#45 We barely ever used public transport in Ireland, so we can’t personally vouch for them.
 However, as far as we have investigated, they work well and can take you to most places.
 Note that this will obviously be much more time-consuming.

 Other useful information about traveling in Ireland

 #46 How’s the internet in Ireland?
 Surprisingly bad… Well, at least the mobile data.
-We had constant problems with 3/4 G, particularly in the rural areas.
-Expect to have long portions of the country with very weak or even not working data.
-This was surprising because even in much less developed countries and isolated regions we had better service.
+We had constant problems with 3/4 G, particularly in rural areas.
+Expect long portions of the country with weak or not working data.
+This was surprising because we had better service in much less developed countries and isolated regions.

 Also, there’s WiFi almost everywhere, even in some tourist attractions.

 #47 Please note that things close very early in Ireland, particularly tourist attractions.
-But even some restaurants close the kitchen at 20/21h… However, even more important, during the winter many tourist attractions don’t even open!
+But even some restaurants close the kitchen at 20/21h… However, even more important, many tourist attractions don’t even open during the winter!
 And there’s no information about their winter schedule.

 #48 How clean is Ireland?
 It really depends on where you are.
 The countryside is very clean and tidy, exactly how we expected Ireland to be.

-However, the cities (even the touristic, historic centers) weren’t the same.
-They were often dirty, with trash on streets and a particularly huge number of chewing gums thrown to the pavement.
+However, the cities (even the touristic, historical centers) weren’t the same.
+They were often dirty, with trash on the streets and a particularly huge number of chewing gums thrown onto the pavement.

 If you need to buy an adapter, we suggest this one.

-#50 If you are wondering if you need a visa to enter Ireland, please check this site, with all the information you’ll need.
+#50 If you are wondering if you need a visa to enter Ireland, please check this site for all the information you’ll need.

 What vaccines do you need to enter Ireland?
-There are no required and controlled vaccinations for travelers entering at Irish ports or airports.
-Although some vaccines are recommended for some people.
-Check full details here.
+There are no required and controlled vaccinations for travelers entering Irish ports or airports.
+However, some vaccines are recommended for some people.
+Check the full details here.